How to Use Foreground in Your Photography

 When it comes to the middle ground in a genre like landscape, it plays a critical role in bridging the gap and leading the eye between the foreground and the background.

 Midground plays a critical role in delivering a natural experience to the viewer.
-An ice tundra, a vivid blue lake or rolling hills all make for interesting middle ground elements.
+An ice tundra, a vivid blue lake, an Iceland waterfall or rolling hills all make for interesting middle ground elements.

 When paired with the right foreground and background these can create a stunning landscape shot.